 - The working title: This should be as specific as possible about the topic and its elements: text(s), author(s), time-period, genre, place, theory.

 - Statement of objectives: No thesis writer knows in advance exactly what will be found out through the process of thinking about, researching towards, and writing the thesis.
-The statement of objectives on the thesis proposal should, however, indicate a hypothesis, and what the thesis writer wants to find out.
-This statement should include a clear, brief description of the topic area, with emphasis on the particular research questions to be investigated in this area.
+This aspect of the proposal should include a clear, brief description of the topic area, the materials to be studied, the methods or critical framework in play, and the particular research questions that will be investigated.
+It should also identify the stakes or significance of the thesis, or the nature of its anticipated contribution to the field in question.

 - Bibliography: The bibliography should draw attention to those sources that are deemed essential to the project.
 That is, it should be selective, and not exhaustive.
 While the writer should have read far enough into the key texts to be able to make an informed plan, the bibliography of a thesis proposal is not a checklist of everything read so far about the topic.
 The bibliography demonstrates the student's capacity to research the topic and familiarity with current publications on the research question.

-The principal role of the supervisor is to help students achieve their scholarly potential.
-In doing so, the supervisor is a committed, accessible, stimulating, respectful guide but also a consistent and rigorous judge.
+The principal role of the Supervisor is to help students achieve their scholarly potential.
+In doing so, the Supervisor is a committed, accessible, stimulating, respectful guide but also a consistent and rigorous judge.
 After all, the student's work must meet the standards of the university and the discipline.
-It is unusual, though not impossible, for a student to change supervisors part way through a thesis project.
-Should a situation arise which may require a change in thesis supervision, either the student, the supervisor or both should consult the Chair of the Graduate Committee.
+It is unusual, though not impossible, for a student to change Supervisors part way through a thesis project.
+Should a situation arise which may require a change in thesis supervision, either the student or the Supervisor, or both, should consult the Chair of the Graduate Committee.

 - to help select and plan a suitable and manageable research topic;

-- to help set and stick to a schedule of work;
+- to help set and maintain a schedule of work;

 - to be either familiar with the specific area of research or willing to gain that familiarity;